We’re an open source community that helps you learn to code.

 Quincy started our open source community in 2014.
 He is now just one of many active contributors.

-We can't afford to hire anyone, but we can serve as a springboard for your next job.
-Our contributors have landed jobs at companies like GitHub and Spotify.
+We can't afford to hire anyone yet, but we can serve as a springboard for your next job.
+Our contributors have landed jobs at companies like GitHub, Spotify, and MongoDB.

 We don’t show ads.

 |Our Medium publication||@QuincyLarson|